Cayley sums and Minkowski sums of lattice polytopes: Relationships between Minkowski sums and Cayley sums

-Hence from Theorem \ref{thm;relation} (1) this conjecture is equivalent to the following. \begin{Conjecture} Let $\Pc, \Qc \subset \RR^N$ be lattice polytopes.
-If $\Pc$ is smooth and the normal fan of $\Qc$ coarsens that of $\Pc$, then $\Pc*\Qc$ is IDP. \end{Conjecture}

-Conjecture \ref{conj:oda} holds when $N=2$.
-Moreover, in the case, we do not need the smoothness assumption on $\Pc$.
-In fact, \begin{Theorem}[{\cite[Theorem 1.1]{HNP}}] Let $\Pc,\Qc \subset \RR^2$ be lattice polygons such that the normal fan of $\Qc$ coarsens that of $\Pc$.
-Then $(\Pc,\Qc)$ is IDP. \end{Theorem}

 Hence we obtain the following. \begin{Corollary} Let $\Pc,\Qc \subset \RR^2$ be lattice polygons such that the normal fan of $\Qc$ coarsens that of $\Pc$.
-Then $\Pc*\Qc$ is IDP. \end{Corollary} Next, we recall the following result on the Gorenstein property of Minkowski sums and Cayley sums. \begin{Theorem}[{\cite[Th.
-2.6]{BN}}] Let $\Pc_1,\ldots,\Pc_m \subset \RR^N$ be lattice polytopes with $\dim(\Pc_1+\cdots+\Pc_m)=N$.
+Then $\Pc*\Qc$ is IDP. \end{Corollary} Recently, this result has been generalized by Codenotti and Santos \cite{CS}.

+Next, we discuss the converse of Theorem \ref{thm;relation} (2).
+Recall the following result on the Gorenstein property of Minkowski sums and Cayley sums. \begin{Theorem}[{\cite[Theorem 2.6]{BN}}] Let $\Pc_1,\ldots,\Pc_m \subset \RR^N$ be lattice polytopes with $\dim(\Pc_1+\cdots+\Pc_m)=N$.
 Then $\Pc_1*\cdots*\Pc_m$ is Gorenstein of index $m$ if and only if $\Pc_1+\cdots+\Pc_m$ is Gorenstein of index $1$. \end{Theorem} Let us note that Gorenstein polytopes are level.
-However, the reverse of Theorem \ref{thm;relation} (2) does not hold in general. \begin{Example} {\em Let $\Pc_1$ be the line segment from $(1,0)$ to $(0,1)$ and $\Pc_2$ the line segment from $(1,1)$ to $(-h, -nh)$ with positive integers $h$ and $n$.
+However, the converse of Theorem \ref{thm;relation} (2) does not hold in general. \begin{Example} {\em Let $\Pc_1$ be the line segment from $(1,0)$ to $(0,1)$ and $\Pc_2$ the line segment from $(1,1)$ to $(-h, -nh)$ with positive integers $h$ and $n$.
 Then since the dimension of $\Pc_1+\Pc_2$ is $2$, $\Pc_1+\Pc_2$ is level of index $1$.
 However, from \cite[Theorem 4.5]{HY}, we know that $\Pc_1*\Pc_2$ is not level.
-Hence the reverse of Theorem \ref{thm;relation} (2) does not hold in general. } \end{Example}
+Hence the converse of Theorem \ref{thm;relation} (2) does not hold in general. } \end{Example}